 - If your textbook is not available in alternative format, conversion technology may assist, but understand that a student may not have immediate access to the text to complete assignments as posted on your syllabus schedule.

-- The Faculty Senate requires the following on your syllabus: Students who may need accommodations due to disability should contact the Disability Access Center (DAC) to discuss specific needs.
-The DAC is located at the Hammond campus on the third floor of the Student Union and Library Building, Room 341 and at the Westville campus on the first floor of the Technology Building, Room 101.
+- The Faculty Senate requires the following on your syllabus: Students who may need accommodations due to disability should contact the PNW Accessibility Center (PAC) to discuss specific needs.
+The PAC is located at the Hammond campus on the third floor of the Student Union and Library Building, Room 341 and at the Westville campus on the first floor of the Technology Building, Room 101.
 If accommodations for the student are approved by that office, the student must provide his/her instructor with a copy of the official Access Plan as soon as it is received in order to obtain accommodations.
-Students may contact the DAC by calling (219) 989-2455 at or email at DAC@pnw.edu.
+Students may contact the PAC by calling (219) 989-2455 at or email at email@example.com.

 - Equal access does not mean lowering the academic standards or expectations for students.

 Providing Accommodations Does Not Infringe upon Academic Freedom, According to the Office of Civil Rights